bcap52/EdgeHAR-Efficient-Human-Activity-Recognition-Using-IMU-Sensors/README.md

 ## Option 1: Automated Pipeline (Fastest)

-Use this option if you want to run the model immediately using the pre-processed data and pre-trained model included in this repository.
+Use this option if you want to run the model immediately using the pre processed data and pre trained model included in this repository.

 ### 1. Download Testing Data:
 * Download the Testing Datasets folder from this link: [Download Test Data](https://drive.google.com/drive/folders/1Z_0K0mR285lMQ2ECFdFmGVpV7OdgCjWs?usp=sharing)
-* Place the `Testing Datasets` folder in the root directory of this repository (same folder as `main_script.mlx`).
+* Place the `Testing Datasets` folder downloaded from the link in the root directory of this repository (same folder as `main_script.mlx`).

 ### 2. Verify Files:
 * Ensure `src/`, `models/`, and `Data/ProcessedData.mat` are present in your directory (these are included in the repo).